-The small towns on the east side of the valley were home to some of the worst sub-prime mortgage disaster, and both the foreclosure rates and unemployment rates are among the highest in the country, and that hardly includes the large amount of migrant workers, who aren’t going to show up in these tallies.
+The small towns on the east side of the valley were home to some of the worst sub-prime mortgage disasters, and both the foreclosure rates and unemployment rates are among the highest in the country, and that hardly includes the large number of migrant workers, who aren’t going to show up in these tallies.
 If our economic downturn is a depression anywhere, it’s here.

-It was hot for my Seattle-acclimatized pale self, but for the locals, a pleasant 80 degree day when I arrived on Monday afternoon.
-It’s a rare thing for us to sit outside after dark, even in the middle of the summer, without at least a light jacket, so my delight was extreme to sit in the warm night, under the patio lights, enjoying the company of relatives I’ve not visit since I was twelve.
+It was hot for my Seattle-acclimatized pale self, but for the locals, a pleasant 80-degree day when I arrived on Monday afternoon.
+It’s a rare thing for us to sit outside after dark, even in the middle of the summer, without a light jacket, so my delight was extreme to sit in the warm night, under the patio lights, enjoying the company of relatives I’ve not visited since I was twelve.

 Staying off the Interstate as much as possible, the drive in both directions was exceptional.

-On the way there, I follow long straight roads through Mendota, Kerman, Tranquility, and Burrel past garlic and almonds.
-On the way back to San Jose, I went through Five Points where the lettuce harvest was in full swing, and then took the winding road through Mercey Hotsprings with the clouds piling up and finally dumping rain a few miles out of Tres Pinos and the cookie-cutter houses of Holister.
+On the way there, I followed long straight roads through Mendota, Kerman, Tranquility, and Burrel past garlic and almonds.
+On the way back to San Jose, I went through Five Points where the lettuce harvest was in full swing, and took the winding road through Mercey Hotsprings with the clouds piling up and finally dumping rain a few miles out of Tres Pinos and the cookie-cutter houses of Hollister.